mgao6767/mingze-gao/docs/research.md

 ## 🧑‍🎓 Student Supervision

 - Meitong He, Honours student at University of Sydney, 2023 (co-supervision with Buhui Qiu).
+Graduated with First Class Honours.